 Learn all about this project

-July 2020 to end of 2030
+July 2020 to the end of 2031

-- Refurbishment of infrastructures.
+- Repair of infrastructure

-Preparatory work – From July 2020 to December 2022
+Preparatory work – July 2020 to December 2022

-- Installation of measurement equipment and valves
+- Installation of measuring devices, valve chambers and drainage

 - Transfer of a power line